qqquan/carnd_t1_p5_vehicle_tracking/README.md

 ---
 ###Design

 The following diagram shows the design of software archietecture and logic flow.
+The source file names follow the diagram. `VehicleDetector.py` is the core engine.

 ![alt text][SDD_image0]